 ICAGeorgia remains committed to providing internal support programs for all students.
 With the ARP fund that International Charter Academy of Georgia received in the amount of $50,431.00, we have implemented The Students First!
 Extended Day Program in the 2021-2022 school year.
 During the 2022-2023 school year, the program focuses on improving the scores on the Georgia Milestones Reading assessment for students in grades 3-5.
 This program will provide academic support to students who received a level 1 or 2 on last year’s Georgia Milestones in grades 4-5.
 We will also utilize the data from the most recent MAP Reading to determine which third graders will be invited into the program.

-At least 10% of the ARP fund is used for extended day tutoring programs to address learning loss through the implementation of evidence-based interventions and respond to students’ academic needs.
-The rest of the ARP fund is used for counselor services, professional development for instruction / dual language program to stabilize a qualified and diverse educator workforce and to assist educators in providing effective instruction in person and remote learning including supporting the use of educational technology.
+At least 10% of the ARP fund was used for extended day tutoring programs to address learning loss through the implementation of evidence-based interventions and respond to students’ academic needs.
+The rest of the ARP fund was used for counselor services, professional development for instruction / dual language program to stabilize a qualified and diverse educator workforce and to assist educators in providing effective instruction in person and remote learning including supporting the use of educational technology.

 The best way to learn more about our school’s mission and immersion program is to see it in action for yourself.
 We invite you to schedule a tour and learn more about us.